-Training emphasizes research in primary sources and requires reading knowledge of the languages relevant to the area of specialization, which may include Sanskrit, Pali, Chinese, Japanese and Tibetan.
-Students are encouraged to design their own course of study, to explore different academic disciplines, and to undertake independent research.
+Training emphasizes research in primary sources and requires reading knowledge of the languages relevant to the area of specialization, which may include Chinese, Japanese and/or Tibetan.
+Students are encouraged to design their own course of study, to explore different scholarly methods and disciplinary approaches, and to undertake independent research.

-The department’s program works closely with the Ho Center for Buddhist Studies, which provides library and study facilities, research support and extracurricular activities.
-The department enjoys a close collaborative relationship with the University of California, Berkeley, in the study of Asian religions.
+The department’s program works closely with the Center for East Asian Studies and with the Ho Center for Buddhist Studies, which provides library and study facilities, research support and extracurricular activities.
+We also enjoy a close collaborative relationship with the Buddhist Studies program at the University of California, Berkeley.